 Tim Watson is called to the bar of British Columbia and has worked with First Nations and Tribal Councils across western Canada since 2003, advising on issues such as Aboriginal and Treaty rights, governance, impact benefit agreements, revenue sharing, consultation and the negotiation and implementation of modern Treaties.
 Prior to practicing law, Tim worked as a consultant in a boutique firm specializing in specific claims research, negotiations and economic development.

-The firm of DGW Law Corporation includes ten associates and a full legal support team.
+The firm of DGW Law Corporation includes eight associates and a full legal support team.